PhilCloudWalker/python_app/README.md

 - engine: home base - both a Dialect and a Pool, which together interpret the DBAPI’s module functions as well as the behavior of the database.
 - Dialect: behavior of a specific database and DB-API combination
 - Pool: connection pool

+# Tips
+- Define focus time
+- Stop in the middle